 A list of strengths, e.g. examples of good practices, achievements, innovative solutions etc.

-Teaching personnel in this program appear to have good practices and broad knowledge sufficient to cover rather broad range of topics at the same time providing personal attention to student needs.
+Teaching personnel is highly motivated and well supported by the organization.
+They have good practice and broad knowledge sufficient to cover the range of topics at the same time providing personal attention to students' needs.